China passes resolution clearing way for Xi Jinping to rule until at least 2027

 The closed-door plenary session of the Central Committee was Xi’s last significant opportunity to gather China’s most senior 370-odd officials before they meet again late next year for a leadership reshuffle where Xi is expected to further tighten his grip on power.

+The Central Committee’s statement called that upcoming meeting “extremely important” because it would set an agenda for China through to the 100 year anniversary of the nation’s founding in 2049.

-“Extensively the plenum is about past achievements but it’s really about the future,” said Tony Saich, director of the Ash Center for Democratic Governance and Innovation at Harvard University.
-“By tracing the continuity of the party over 100 years it is used to show that it was inevitability for Xi to emerge at this time to be the ‘core’ of the party,” he said.
+“The plenum is about past achievements but it’s really about the future,” said Tony Saich, director of the Ash Center for Democratic Governance and Innovation at Harvard University.
+“By tracing the continuity of the party over 100 years, it is used to show that it was inevitable for Xi to emerge at this time to be the ‘core’ of the party,” he said.

 Unlike his immediate predecessors, Xi is widely expected to stay in office for a third five-year term, if not longer, after China’s rubber-stamp parliament scrapped presidential term limits in 2018, removing the only legal impediment to lifelong rule for Xi.